Son demands Iran free ailing father for urgent medical care

 “My father has already lost so much precious time.
 I’m begging Iran to let him spend whatever small amount of time he has left with his family,” Babak Namazi told reporters Monday in urging Iran to lift a travel ban that has kept his father inside the country.

-The elder Namazi, a former UNICEF representative and dual Iranian-American national, was detained in 2016 when he traveled to Tehran to try to win the release of his son Siamak Namazi, a businessman arrested in Iran months earlier.
-Both Namazis were sentenced to 10 years in prison in Iran on what the United States and United Nations says were trumped-up spying charges.
+The elder Namazi, a former UNICEF representative and dual Iranian-American national, was detained in 2016 when he traveled to Tehran to see his son Siamak Namazi, a businessman arrested in Iran months earlier.
+Both Namazis were sentenced to 10 years in prison in Iran on what the United States and United Nations say were trumped-up spying charges.

 Baquer Namazi was granted medical furlough in 2018 and his sentence was subsequently commuted to time served, but Iranian authorities have not permitted him to leave the country.
 Siamak Namazi remains jailed in Iran’s notorious Evin prison, and Babak Namazi reiterated Monday his demands for his brother’s release as well.

 Baquer Namazi’s doctors have said that he needs surgery within seven to 10 days to avoid a potentially catastrophic stroke, his son said.
-The family and its supporters have made their demands known to Iran, but are also seeking direct intervention from President Joe Biden’s White House.
-The legal team on Monday filed an appeal seeing help from the United Nations Special Rapporteur on the Right to Health.
+Namazi’s supporters have made their demands known to Iran, but are also seeking direct intervention from President Joe Biden’s White House.

+The legal team appealed for help Monday from the U.N.
+Special Rapporteur on the Right to Health, writing in a detailed document that “due to the severity of his medical problems, Baquer especially faces high risk of mortality unless Iran rapidly reverses course.”

-“The time for best efforts is over,” Genser said.
+“The time for best efforts is over,” Genser told reporters.
 “The time for action is now.”

 Blinken added: “It’s been almost six years since he’s seen his children.
 At a time like this, he should be surrounded by his entire family.”

-The clear hope is for the elder Namazi to be transferred away from Iran to receive surgery given how preoccupied hospitals there have been with treating COVID-19 patients.
+Advocates for the elder Namazi say they’re desperate that he be treated outside of Iran given how overwhelmed hospitals there have been with treating COVID-19 patients and the risk that poses to his health.
 If he is not permitted to leave within days, Babak Namazi said, his father will have to undergo the operation in Iran — a less than ideal scenario.

 “If it’s between him dying and not dying, of course it’s an option,” Babak Namazi said.